 Corsair HS80 RGB Wireless review conclusion

-The Corsair HS80 RGB Wireless is an accomplished gaming headset that looks and sounds great, is comfortable to wear and has just enough core features to do the job.
-The inclusion of USB charging (and USB audio) makes it convenient for modern systems and its virtual surround works well.
+The Corsair HS80 RGB Wireless is an accomplished gaming headset that looks and sounds great, is comfortable to wear, and has just enough core features to do the job.
+The inclusion of USB-C charging and USB audio makes it convenient for modern systems and provides some future proofing (in case the battery fails) and its virtual surround works well.
 It’s not packed with extra features and it’s priced fairly high but it’s a quality unit.

 A well balanced if slightly pricey high-end wireless gaming headset.